 Change in Voter Registration Information

-If you change your name, address or party enrollment, you must complete a voter registration card (English/Español) and fill in blanks 1a through 12 and send form to: Registrar of Voters, 50
+If you change your name, address or party enrollment, you must complete a voter registration card (English/Español) and fill in fields 1a through 12 and send the form with your original signature to: Registrar of Voters, 50

 Enrolling in a political party in Connecticut

-New elector-- complete LINE 9 of the voter registration application.
+If you are a NEW ELECTOR, complete LINE 9 of the voter registration application (English/Español).
 If you do not wish to enroll in a political party, just check NO. You will be an "Unaffiliated" voter in Connecticut.

 Changing political party affiliation